nkrulikovsky/builder-wallet/README.md

 pnpm i
 ```

-4. After installing the packages, follow README on each app on more steps to run them.
+4. After installing the packages, follow README for the each app to learn more on how to run them.

 #### Formatting